 Debugging doesn’t have to happen in a vacuum.
 With the recent announcement of New Relic’s Errors Inbox, we provided an overview of how errors from across your stack can be consolidated into one screen so you can proactively detect, triage, and take action on error groups with the highest impact.

 Now you can take action on errors even faster with our built-in Slack integration, which proactively sends error details to the appropriate channel.
 Collaborating on errors is simpler when conversation happening in Slack where you’re already working.
 Logs in context are now available within the error details for streamlined root cause analysis of logs.
 You can also break down error groups by attribute, like username or device used, to help you investigate the root cause of an error.

 Follow these easy steps to set up the Slack integration.
-New Relic Errors Inbox is available to all New Relic Full-Stack Observability customers in the U.S. datacenter.
+New Relic Errors Inbox is available to all New Relic Full-Stack Observability customers.
 To enable Errors Inbox, sign up for a free account or log in to your existing account and follow these steps:

 - From one.newrelic.com, select More in the top right and select Errors Inbox.

 - If this is your first time accessing Errors Inbox, you will be prompted to select a workload in the top left.

 Watch the demo video of Errors Inbox and the following Nerdlog episode below video to learn more about how and why you should group errors to help debug workflows.

 Subscribe to our Nerdlog emails to get weekly updates about the latest features and releases from the people who built them.
 Join the Nerdlog discussion live every Thursday at 12 p.m.
 PT (8 p.m.
 UTC) on Twitch or follow along in What’s New.
 If you're not a New Relic customer, sign up for your free account today.